truehostcloud/ph-ee-connector-ams-fineract/README.md

-  Update `src/main/resources/application.yml` with the appropriate values where necessary, or provide the values as environment variables in the `services.erply-connector.environment` section of the `docker-compose.yml` file, and run the command below:
+  Update `src/main/resources/application.yml` with the appropriate values where necessary, or provide the values as environment variables in the `services.fineract-connector.environment` section of the `docker-compose.yml` file, and run the command below: